evmar/jjtut/jj.md

 There are two ways to undo this, with two different ways of thinking about it.

 One is `jj restore`, which copies file contents from a different commit.
-With no arguments it copies all files from the previous commit, emptying the commit of any file changes, effectively clobbering any changes you've made.
+With no arguments it copies all files from the previous commit, emptying the current commit of any file changes, effectively clobbering any changes you've made.
 This preserves the current commit's description and change ID.

 The other option is `jj abandon`, which throws away the current commit. jj will recreate a new empty commit in its place, with a new change ID.

 If you did try making a change here, undo it using one of the above commands to prepare for the next chapter.

 ### Review